 48 CE hours in Holistic Nursing Theory, Research, Practice, or related topics

-Graduate of nationally accredited Nursing program**
+Graduate of a nationally accredited Nursing program**

 Preparation for the Exam

 It is the responsibility of the individual to prepare for the exam.
 The two primary resources are the Core Practice Competencies of Holistic Nursing and the AHNA Scope and Standards of Holistic Nursing Practice.
 Examination items are developed to test the Core Practice Competencies of Holistic Nursing.

 The basic competencies may be found as an appendix in the Core Essentials for Basic Holistic Nursing.
 The advanced competencies may be found as an appendix in the Core Essentials for Advanced Holistic Nursing.
 To obtain AHNA Scope and Standards of Holistic Nursing click here.

 Only nurses certified by AHNCC may use the designated credentials.
 Nurses may NOT use the credential when the nurse has: